raspberrypilearning/happy-birthday/en/step_4.md

 CSS lists all of the **properties** for a particular tag.

+--- task ---

-+ Click on the `style.css` tab to see the CSS code for your webpage.
+Click on the `style.css` file on the left to see the CSS code for your webpage.

 ![screenshot](images/birthday-css-tab.png)

+--- /task ---

+--- task ---

-+ Find this code:
+Find this code:

 --- code ---
 ---